riscv-non-isa/riscv-elf-psabi-doc/riscv-elf.md

 Each attribute is described in the following structure:
 ```<Tag name>, <Value>, <Parameter type 1>=<Parameter name 1>[, <Parameter type 2>=<Parameter name 2>]```

+#### Tag_RISCV_stack_align, 4, uleb128=value
+Tag_RISCV_strict_align records the N-byte stack alignment for this object.
+The default
+value is 16 for RV32I or RV64I, and 4 for RV32E.

+The smallest value will be used if object files with different Tag_RISCV_stack_align
+values are merged.

 #### Tag_RISCV_arch, 5, NTBS=subarch
 Tag_RISCV_arch contains the string about the target architecture from the option